Train PPO Agent for Automatic Parking Valet

 Reinforcement Learning Environment

 The environment for training the RL agent is the region shaded in red in the following figure.
-Due to symmetry in the parking lot, training within this region is sufficient for the policy to adjust to other regions after applying appropriate coordinate transformations to the observations.
+Due to symmetry in the parking lot, training within this region is sufficient for the policy to adjust to other regions after applying appropriate coordinate transformations to the observations (these transformations are performed in the Observation and Reward group inside the RL Controller block).
 Using this smaller training region significantly reduces training time compared to training over the entire parking lot.

 For this environment: